nasa/isaac/dense_map/geometry_mapper/readme.md

     --duration: For how many seconds to do the processing.
     --sampling_spacing_seconds: How frequently to sample the sci and haz cameras, in seconds.
 The default is 2.
-    --dist_between_processed_cams: Once an image or depth image is processed, how far the camera should move (in meters) before it should process more data.
-The default is 0.1 meters.
+    --dist_between_processed_cams: Once an image or depth cloud is processed, process a new one whenever either the camera moves by more than this distance, in meters, or the angle changes by more than --angle_between_processed_cams, in degrees.
+The default is 0.1.
+    --angle_between_processed_cams: See --dist_between_processed_cams.
+The
+      default is 5.0.
     --sci_cam_timestamps: Process only these sci cam timestamps (rather than any in the bag using --dist_between_processed_cams, etc.).
 Must be a file with one timestamp per line.